-This instrument is offered only by DFF | Social Sciences.
-In order to promote the internationalisation of social sciences research, DFF | Social Sciences provides funding for research stays at a foreign research institution for consecutive periods of at least three months.
+This funding instrument is offered only by DFF | Social Sciences.
+In order to promote the internationalisation of social sciences research, DFF | Social Sciences provides funding for research stays at a foreign research institution for consecutive periods of at least 3 months.
 The research stay should be based on specific research activities within the field of social sciences and contribute to those activities through strengthened international collaboration or networks and collection of data.
-You may apply for an amount of up to DKK 200,000 excluding overhead, but you cannot apply for funding for scientific/academic salaries.
+You may apply for an amount of up to DKK 200,000 excluding overhead/administration expenses, but you cannot apply for funding for scientific/academic salaries, or non-research related expenses such as traveling and housing expenses for accompanying spouse and children, child care expenses, schooling expenses, etc.